apache/druid/docs/content/Ingestion-FAQ.md

 ---
 layout: doc_page
 ---

+## What types of data does Druid support?

+Druid can ingest JSON, CSV, TSV and other delimited data out of the box.
+Druid supports single dimension values, or multiple dimension values (an array of strings).
+Druid supports long and float numeric columns.

 ## Where do my Druid segments end up after ingestion?

 Depending on what `druid.storage.type` is set to, Druid will upload segments to some [Deep Storage](Deep-Storage.html).
 Local disk is used as the default deep storage.